manips-sai-org/OpenSai/tutorials/docs/3_robot_arm_haptic.md

 Start the tutorial program, enable teleoperation by pressing the haptic device switch and you should that both the haptic device and robot are constrained to moving in the horizontal plane.

-For more information about all the parametrizable elements in the haptic controllers, look at the SAI documentation.
+For more information about all the parametrizable elements in the haptic controllers, look at the OpenSai documentation.